nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 **Parameter Definitions:**

 * `feature`            - specifies the feature type, i.e. ASV or OTU
-* `groups_colname`     - specifies the name of the column in the metadata table containing the group names to be analyzed
+* `groups_colname`     - specifies the name of the column in the metadata table containing the group names
 * `samples_column`     - specifies the name of the column in the metadata table containing the sample names
 * `assay_suffix`       - specifies the suffix to be added to output files; default is the Genelab assay suffix, "_GLAmpSeq"
 * `output_prefix`      - specifies an additional prefix to be added to the output files; default is no additional prefix, ""
 * `threads`            - specifies the number of cpus to use for parallel processing
-* `prevalence_cutoff` - a decimal between 0 and 1 specifying the proportion of samples required to contain a taxon in order to keep the taxon when `remove_rare` is set to TRUE; default is 0, i.e. do not exclude any taxon / feature
+* `prevalence_cutoff` - a decimal between 0 and 1 specifying the proportion of samples required to contain a taxon in order to keep the taxon when `remove_rare` (set in [Step 6b.iv.
+Preprocessing](#6bv-preprocessing)) is set to TRUE; default is 0, i.e. do not exclude any taxon / feature
-* `library_cutoff`    - a numerical value specifying the number of total counts a sample must have across all features to be retained when `remove_rare` is set to TRUE; default is 0, i.e. no samples will be dropped
+* `library_cutoff`    - a numerical value specifying the number of total counts a sample must have across all features to be retained when `remove_rare` (set in [Step 6b.iv.
+Preprocessing](#6bv-preprocessing)) is set to TRUE; default is 0, i.e. no samples will be dropped
 * `target_region`     - specifies the amplicon target region; options are either "16S", "18S", or "ITS"
 * `remove_struc_zero`  - specifies whether or not structural zeros (a.k.a ASVs with zero count in at least one group) should be removed; default is FALSE i.e. structural zeros won't be removed
-* `ancombc()`
+* `ancombc()` - Compute differential abundance using the ANCOMBC algorithm (*uses default values unless defined below*)
-  * `data` - specifies the input data for the `ancombc()` function; TreeSummarizedExperiment or Phyloseq object
+  * `data` - specifies the input data for the `ancombc()` function; TreeSummarizedExperiment object created from `feature_table` input data
-  * `assay_name` - specifices the name of count table in the input data object; default is "counts" for TreeSummarizedExperiment object
-  * `tax_level` - specifies the taxonomy level to be aggregated and analyzed; NULL instructions `ancombc()` not to perform agglomeration and use the lowest taxonomic level of the input data for analysis
-  * `prv_cut` - fraction between 0 and 1 specifying the taxon prevalence cut-off; taxa with prevalences (the proporation of samples in which the taxon is present) less than this value will be excluded from the analysis
+  * `prv_cut` - fraction between 0 and 1 specifying the taxon prevalence cut-off; taxa with prevalences (the proporation of samples in which the taxon is present) less than this value will be excluded from the analysis, set by `prevalence_cutoff` parameter above
-  * `lib_cut` - a numerical threshold for filtering samples based on library sizes; samples with library sizes less than the specified value will not be included in the analysis
+  * `lib_cut` - a numerical threshold for filtering samples based on library sizes; samples with library sizes less than the specified value will not be included in the analysis, set by `library_cutoff` parameter above
-  * `p_adj_method` - specifies the p-value adjustment method to use to correct for multiple comparisons testing
+  * `p_adj_method` - specifies the p-value adjustment method to use to correct for multiple comparisons testing, set to 'fdr' to standardize the multiple comparisons method across all three differential abundance methods.
-  * `struc_zero` - logical value indicating whether or not group-wise structural zeros should be detected (a taxon is considered to contain structural zeros in a group if it is completely or nearly completely absent from that group)
+  * `struc_zero` - logical value indicating whether or not group-wise structural zeros should be detected (a taxon is considered to contain structural zeros in a group if it is completely or nearly completely absent from that group), set by `remove_struc_zero` parameter above.
-  * `neg_lb` - logical value specifying whether to classify a taxon as a structural zero using its asymptotic lower bound
+  * `neg_lb` - logical value specifying whether to classify a taxon as a structural zero using its asymptotic lower bound, set to 'TRUE'.
-  * `group` - specifies the name of the group variable in the metadata; enables global testing when more than 2 groups are present (set to NULL to disable global testing or if there are only 2 groups)
+  * `group` - specifies the name of the group variable in the metadata; enables global testing when more than 2 groups are present (set to NULL to disable global testing or if there are only 2 groups), set by `groups_colname` parameter above.
-  * `alpha` - specifies the significance level
-  * `n_cl` - specifies the number of processes to run in parallel
+  * `n_cl` - specifies the number of processes to run in parallel, set by `threads` parameter above
-  * `global` - logical value indicating where or not to perform a global test to detect significant differences between 1 group and all other groups (ANOVA-like comparison)
-  * `tol` - specifies the iteration convergence tolerance for the Expectation-Maximization (E-M) algorithm
-  * `max_iter` - specifies the maximum number of iterations for the E-M algorithm
-  * `formula` - specifies the variable in the metadata to use for the fixed effects formula (e.g. group names)
+  * `formula` - specifies the variable in the metadata to use for the fixed effects formula (e.g. group names), set by `groups_colname` parameter above.
-  * `conserve` - logical value indicating where or not a conservative variance estimator should be used for the test statistic (set to TRUE if your sample size is small and the number of expected differentially abundant taxa is large)
+  * `conserve` - logical value indicating where or not a conservative variance estimator should be used for the test statistic (set to TRUE if your sample size is small and the number of expected differentially abundant taxa is large), set to 'TRUE' by default for OSDR data

 **Input Data:**

 * `metadata` (variable containing a metadata dataframe with samples as row names and sample info, including groups and group colors, as columns, output from [6b.iv.
 Read-in Input Tables](#6biv-read-in-input-tables))